 - They are a carnivorous animal

 - In a natural environment, their life span is about 2-3 years, and in the aquarium, they can live up to 4 years

-- As other betta species, they are bubble nest builders
+- Like other betta species, they are bubble nest builders

 - After mating male fish take care of the eggs

-- 10-gallon tank is enough for a pair
+- A 10-gallon tank is enough for a pair

 - They like a tank with various tree types

-- They can live in different environmental condition but have preferred temp and pH range
+- They can live in different environmental conditions but have preferred temp and pH range

 - Betta fish tank should cover properly as they are a good jumper